ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Looking at code you wrote more than two weeks ago is like looking at code you are seeing for the first time.”— Dan Hurvitz   ❞</i>
+<i>❝“Imagination is more important than knowledge.
+For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution.”— Albert Einstein   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->